 Cytotoxic Action of Novel Antineoplastic Agents

-In collaboration with research scientists at Mayo Clinic and elsewhere, along with members of the phase I and phase II clinical trials programs in the Developmental Therapeutics Program of the Mayo Clinic Cancer Center, Dr. Kaufmann's laboratory studies the action of promising investigational anticancer drugs in preclinical models or in the clinical setting, or both.
+In collaboration with research scientists at Mayo Clinic and elsewhere, and along with members of the Experimental Therapeutics Program of the Mayo Clinic Cancer Center, Dr. Kaufmann's laboratory studies the action of promising investigational anticancer drugs in preclinical models or in the clinical setting, or both.

 The goal of these studies is to improve understanding of individual anticancer drugs to the point that it's possible to identify tumors most likely to respond to them.